 Displaying Level II radar images: Radar Cross Section

-The Radar Cross Section display is very similar to the RHI display.
+The Radar Cross Section display is similar to the RHI display.
 This display type is useful for observing the 3-dimensional characteristics of radar data at various elevation angles.
 Every elevation angle included with the data will be used to create this display.
 This display creates a chart that has distance as the x-axis, and altitude as the y-axis.
 The distance component of the display is derived from the transect line.
 Each endpoint of this transect line is at a user-defined latitude/longitude location, so neither endpoint is necessarily designated as the location of the radar.

 In the same tab used in the last example, select the left panel to activate it and return to the Field Selector.